IGaming Business: iGB Affiliate

 iGB Affiliate launched in 2006 and focuses specifically on the iGaming affiliate market.
 It is a bi-monthly publication, in print and online format, and is distributed among the online gambling affiliate community along with an annual affiliate directory - a comprehensive database of iGaming suppliers.

 The magazine also produces annual conferences for the affiliate community in London, Amsterdam, Canada and Barcelona, with the first London Affiliate Conference held in 2007.
-These are free-to-attend for gambling affiliates and are frequently held alongside trade shows such as the International Casino Exhibition (ICE) and the iGaming Super Show. iGB Affiliate plans to host its next event from 2–5 February 2022 in London.
+These are free-to-attend for gambling affiliates and are frequently held alongside trade shows such as the International Casino Exhibition (ICE) and the iGaming Super Show.